Home - Complete Sports Nigeria

-- The home-based Super Eagles will get to know their opponents when the ...

-- By Adeboye Amosu: Nigeria captain, Mikel John Obi has ...
+- By Adeboye Amosu: Defending champions, De Royal Football Club ...

+- By James Agberebi: Abdalla El Said was the hero for Seven time ...

+- Watford sent a congratulatory message to Odion Ighalo who made ...

 5 Nigerian Players Set To Join Mikel In China